The Benefits To On Campus Living

 Live and Learn

 Students living on campus are more likely to earn higher GPAs, complete degrees on time, and even pursue advanced degrees.
 Living on campus keeps students connected 24/7 with more access to caring administrators and faculty who understand and are meeting the needs of the students.
 Have your student get ahead by being close to the resources they need to excel.

 Making friends is easier when they don’t have to go out of their way to find them.
 In our residence halls and apartment communities, students will live in close proximity to a group of peers who are going through many of the same things they are.
 And with regularly scheduled activities that build community spirit, getting acquainted is easy – it's literally right at their front door!

-In 20 minutes or less students can get to: any classroom, a basketball game, multiple dining locations and coffee shops, a treadmill or climbing wall, University libraries, theatre productions, Bowling and Billiards, and performances by comedians and music groups.
-Throw in beloved Maverick traditions like Bed Races, Oozeball, and Homecoming, and student will have the time of their life.
+In 20 minutes or less students can get to: any classroom, a basketball game, multiple dining locations and coffee shops, a treadmill or climbing wall, University libraries, theatre productions, and performances by comedians and music groups.
+Throw in beloved Maverick traditions like Bed Races, Oozeball, and Homecoming, and your student will have the time of their life.